VRConservation/neca/5_barriers.md

     and societal landscape is key to implementing collaboratively financed projects.
 This support can translate into widespread buy-in and multi-faceted financing.

-## Resolving Challenges in Real Time
+## Challenge resolution

 With this short catalogue of potential resolutions in hand, let’s explore how these themes come into play across the various stages of project’s timespan.
 With careful planning, deep engagement across the stakeholders, and some creativity these challenges can be overcome.

-## Conceptual Stage
+- **Conceptual Stage**.
 It can be valuable to identify potential financing strategies even at the earliest stages in the development of an eventual project, when the initial stakeholders have identified a problem in need of a solution but haven’t yet clarified what that solution may be.
 However, at this point, it’s likely that few stakeholders will have a working grasp of outcomes-based approaches that may be relevant.
 Some foundation-laying education may be important, including introductory level presentations by outside experts.
 This level of engagement can help to socialize available concepts within the stakeholder group and begin building relationships with potential partners and finance providers.

-## Project Identification/Design
+- **Design**.
 As the project advances to a preliminary design stage, discussions amongst the stakeholders should turn to identifying the intended outcomes of the project, including co-benefits.
 These outcomes can be linked to the mission or values of one or more stakeholders and may be the basis for financial investment in the project.
 At the same time, it can be helpful to agree upon metrics that indicate successful realization of the desired outcomes and evaluation strategies that can provide an acceptable measurement of the outcomes and benefits.

-## Advancing the Project: Role Assignment
+- **Role Assignment**.
 With project design and desired outcomes/benefits in hand, a stakeholder group may turn to identifying likely payors and investors in the project.
 Noting the difference in these roles.
 Payors are entities that agree to contribute funding without expectation of repayment, e.g., a water utility or special district with a regulatory obligation linked to a project outcome.
 Investors, on the other hand, may be motivated by one or more of the project’s benefits to provide funding but with an expectation of repayment.
 This repayment may or may not include some amount of interest in addition to the amount of capital provided.

-## Project Implementation
+- **Implementation**.
 As the project moves into implementation, a credible, neutral third party may be brought on as a project administrator / implementation manager.
 Engaging a third party can not only relieve the payor(s) of daily implementation burdens but may be able to provide or locate financing for the project.
 For example, some public- private partnerships are built around project developers who not only undertake implementation tasks but deliver project finance.[^2] Bringing in a trusted implementation partner can reduce some of the risks otherwise carried by the public utilities leading the project by providing cost-effective, expert project management.

-## Evaluation and Communication
+- **Evaluation & Communication**.
 Finally, as the project begins to deliver benefits, reach agreed upon milestones, or is completed, a trusted evaluator can ascertain whether metrics are being met and outcomes-based payments are appropriate.
 Credible evaluation reduces risks for the payor and investors and is also valuable in providing information to help communicate the value of the project to all stakeholders.

 ## Concluding Thoughts